Twins in IVF: Chances and Complications of Twin PregnancyFertility Treatment

 Iron deficiency and anemia are the most common complications of IVF multiple pregnancies, which may result in a fetus’ heart and brain failure.
 Anaemia usually happens when there is an insufficient red blood cell or hemoglobin in the mother’s blood system.

 Twins and triplets are at a higher risk of developing birth defects such as heart diseases, spinal Bifida, digestive problems, respiratory defects, and cerebral palsy (CP).

 The vanishing twin syndrome -or early miscarriage- is a life-threatening side effect of IVF multiple births, mainly in the first trimester of pregnancy.
 If one baby is lost due to genetic or chromosomal problems, the other one(s) will perish too.
 Unfortunately, vanishing twin syndrome cannot be treated or prevented.

 Twin-to-twin transfusion syndrome is a rare but prenatal severe disorder in which the fetuses grow at different rates.
 The reason for TTTS is an imbalance in blood flow in the placenta, which may result in malnourishment and organ failure in one fetus.
 The other fetus may also develop cardiac complications due to excessive receiving of blood and nutrients in the womb.

 Imbalance in amniotic fluid

 Amniotic fluid is a clear fluid that surrounds the fetus during pregnancy and protects it from sudden injury and temperature changes.
 It also helps the fetus to absorb nutrients better and move freely.
-In multiple pregnancies, there may be an imbalance (polyhydramnios and oligohydramnios) in this fluid which causes preterm labour, congenital anomalies, and miscarriage.
+In multiple pregnancies, there may be an imbalance (polyhydramnios and oligohydramnios) in this fluid, which causes preterm labor, congenital anomalies, and miscarriage.

 Increased need for c-section